 - a.
 Students from other schools or faculties of the NWU as well as students from other recognised universities will have to apply for recognition of prior learning (RPL).
 Outcomes of the completed modules in the applicant's completed degree will be compared to those presented in this qualification.
 Credit will be given for modules that are similar to those mentioned in (a) above.
 Students applying for RPL must provide the relevant school or department with a certified copy of his/her study record as well as the outcomes covered in his/her completed degree. - b.
-The admission requirements as mentioned in (a) is also applicable here..
-The applicant must also have completed his/her undergraduate qualification.
+The admission requirements as mentioned in (a) is also applicable here.
+The applicant must also have completed his/her undergraduate qualification. - c.
+Students that do not have the required modules but do have a BA or BCom degree may apply to do the relevant modules for non-degree purposes.

-EMS.7.4.2 BCOMHONS IN INDUSTRIAL PSYCHOLOGY
+EMS.7.4.2 BCOM HONS IN INDUSTRIAL PSYCHOLOGY